What Is Consumer Demand? (With Determinants and Examples)

 What is consumer demand?

-Consumer demand is an economic measure of a group’s desire for a product or service based on availability.
+Consumer demand is an economic measure of a group's desire for a product or service based on availability.
 It represents the buying habits of consumers and helps determine the purchasing trends of specific populations.
+Businesses use consumer demand projections and data to evaluate their pricing, revenues and strategies when selling products or services.

 What is demand theory?

-Key determinants of consumer demand
+5 key determinants of consumer demand

 1. Item price

 Price is the value attributed to a good or service.
 According to demand theory, the amount of demand falls when prices rise.
+Many businesses aim to develop a pricing strategy that keeps demand high while still providing sufficient profits.

 Example: Consider the busiest shopping day of the year, Black Friday, when thinking about how price affects demand.
 As prices drop for clothing, toys, electronics and household appliances, the quantity of demand for those items increases exponentially.